Katlicia/ProjectTemplate-SFML-Static/README.md

 ## SFML
 - Make sure SFML is in the Vendor folder.
+- If you update the project folder structure make sure you update the paths in the Build-App.lua file under the App folder.

 Note that no macOS setup script is currently provided; you can duplicate the Linux script and adjust accordingly.